- Get Info

 Junior standing: Twin Cities campus colleges do not automatically grant junior standing to students who transfer with associate in arts (A.A.) degrees.
 Credit is granted for coursework, not degrees.

 Religious studies courses: Religious studies courses transfer if they are not doctrinal, confessional, or sectarian in nature.
-Religious studies courses from public institutions transfer without special review; religious studies courses from all other institutions may require evaluation by the appropriate departmental faculty.
+Religious studies courses from public institutions transfer without special review; religious studies courses from all other institutions by appropriate college or departmental faculty.

 General education courses: Credits earned in courses comparable to those offered by the University of Minnesota - Twin Cities will usually transfer routinely.
 General education courses are routinely accepted in transfer (although they will not necessarily fulfill the University's liberal education requirements).